pH7Software/pH7-Social-Dating-CMS/CONTRIBUTING.md

 Theme/CSS contributions: `_tools/theme-preview.html` renders the base theme's CSS chain against sample markup without a full install — serve the repo root (e.g. `python3 -m http.server 8642`) and open it to check your changes, in both light and dark mode.

+For real PFBC forms, run `php -S 127.0.0.1:8642 -t .` and open `http://127.0.0.1:8642/_tools/pfbc-preview.php`.
+Check base and premium themes at desktop and mobile widths, then select **Run interaction checks** to verify agreement handling, password visibility, age sliders, character counts, and Ajax retry.
+This preview only runs on PHP's local development server and uses no application data.

 ## Reporting bugs & proposing features

 - Bugs: use the [issue tracker](https://github.com/pH7Software/pH7-Social-Dating-CMS/issues) and the bug-report template.